 The Logitech Io2 and MyScript Notes application are needed in order to collaborate with each other and successfully convert the information to a format that is human readable.
 In this way the ASP.NET application knows which information to discard.
 Once discarded, the information that is left is put into a matrix, which on its turn can be exported easily to a Comma Separated Value (CSV) file.
-Next, Matlab can import these CSV files and read the signature data successfully.
+Matlab, on its turn can import CSV files and read the signature data successfully.